Trump administration pushing to rip global supply chains from China -officials

 A move to block global exports of chips to blacklisted Chinese telecoms giant Huawei, for example, favored by hawks in the administration and under consideration since November, has not yet been finalized.

-(Additional reporting by Alex Alper, David Lawder, Matt Spetalnick and David Brunnstrom Writing by Heather Timmons; Editing by Tom Brown)
+(Additional reporting by Alex Alper, David Lawder, Matt Spetalnick and David Brunnstrom Writing by Heather Timmons; Editing by Tom Brown and Sonya Hepinstall)

 ((Heather.Timmons@thomsonreuters.com;))